chaturatbs/Android-Battery-Monitor/README.md

 # Android Battery Monitor

 A simple app that allows one to run experiments to characterise the display power consumption of an android device.
+An apk is provided for easy install.
+The apk is configured with 60s:20s split for test image and baseline measurement (black screen) respectively.
+It reads an experiment config file at 'Internal storage\Android\data\com.example.batterymonitor\files\inputConfig\testConfig.csv'.
+Put the files referred to by the csv file in 'Internal storage\Android\data\com.example.batterymonitor\files\inputImages'

-Put the test images in 'Internal storage\Android\data\com.example.batterymonitor\files\inputImages' Put test config file in 'Internal storage\Android\data\com.example.batterymonitor\files\inputConfig' The measurement result file is save to 'Internal storage\Android\data\com.example.batterymonitor\files\measurementLogs'
+The measurement result file is save to 'Internal storage\Android\data\com.example.batterymonitor\files\measurementLogs'